The South is changing. That should worry Republicans in 2018.

 “I see more of an interest in voting,” she said.
 “I’m seeing more of an interest in young black people voting especially.”

 The South has long been the most solidly conservative region in the nation, and its voters are a principal reason why Trump won the presidency.
-Of the 11 Southern states surveyed in the new NBC News poll, 10 voted for Trump in 2016, and many provided double-digit margins.
+Of the 11 Southern states surveyed in the new NBC News poll, 10 voted for Trump in 2016, many by double-digit margins.

 But the poll suggests that the Southern voters who showed up in 2016 are not necessarily representative of the region’s rapidly changing views.
 A majority of respondents said they supported same-sex marriage, legal status for undocumented immigrants and higher taxes for education and infrastructure.
 And many are cooling on Trump.